 Anyone who has completed 4 years of high school and passed the final exams can enroll in Slovenian vocational institutes.
 For admission to specific vocational art programs, the main requirement is a successfully passed entrance exam.

 There are several application deadlines.
 Check your possibilities of enrolling in vocational programs – contact us at firstname.lastname@example.org.

 In Slovenia, the full-time studies start on 1 October and the part-time studies on 31 October.
-The study year officially end on 30 September of the following year.
+The academic year officially ends on 30 September of the following calendar year.

 The holidays are twice a year: in winter and summer.
-The dates depend on your results during the exams and practice.
+The actual dates depend on individual exam results and completed practical work training.

 Student Rights and Benefits